Roscrea Brooch: Description

-Only three of the seven large hemispherical amber bosses (raised circular ornamental studs) are intact; one is lost and three are badly damaged.
+Only three of the seven large hemispherical amber bosses (raised circular ornamental studs) are intact; one is lost, and three are badly damaged.
 It originally had twenty-four in-filled D-shaped panels, of which, according to historian Niamh Whitfield: "eleven were D-shaped amber studs alternating with filigree, except at the top of the pinhead, where all four D-shaped panels contained filigree.
 Of these D-shaped amber studs, however, a fragment of just one survives at the edge of the right terminal."

 Although its design is not as refined or sophisticated as other contemporary Irish brooches and has been described as "crude" compared to the similar Tara Brooch, the Roscrea Brooch is highly ornate.
 Its material is of very high quality.
-In 2013 it was described by the writer Fintan O'Toole as "distinctively Irish" when he selected it for his book A History of Ireland in 100 Objects, co-published by the Irish Times and Royal Irish Academy.
+In 2013, it was described by the writer Fintan O'Toole as "distinctively Irish" when he selected it for his book A History of Ireland in 100 Objects, co-published by the Irish Times and Royal Irish Academy.
 O'Toole wrote that the object's "abstract patterns and elongated animals are typical of basic forms of Irish visual art" and that "there is as much continuity here as there is innovation."

-The influence of contact with recent Viking invaders is evident in two ways, most notably from its composition of high-quality silver, which would have been very difficult to source locally.
+The influence of contact with recent Viking invaders is evident in two ways, most notably in the high-quality silver used in its composition, which would have been very difficult to source locally.
 In addition, amber could only be sourced from Scandinavia or the Baltic region, and is rarely found in Irish metalwork before the 9th century.
 Both these facts indicate that its workmen were able to trade with the invading Norsemen.
 In addition, a number of large bosses contain Viking-influenced designs, including depictions of thistles.